-The California Statewide Communities Development Authority Community Facilities District No. 2007-01 (Orinda Wilder Project), Special Tax Refunding Bonds, Series 2015 (the "Bonds") are being issued by the California Statewide Communities Development Authority (the "Authority") pursuant to the Mello-Roos Community Facilities Act of 1982, as amended (the "Law") and the Indenture (as defined herein) to (a) refund all of the outstanding California Statewide Communities Development Authority Community Facilities District No. 2007-01 (Orinda Wilder Project), Special Tax Bonds, Series A (2007), and (b) pay certain costs of issuing the Bonds.
-Amounts currently on deposit in the Reserve Fund are expected to be sufficient to satisfy the Required Bond Reserve (as defined herein) upon the issuance of the Bonds.
+The California Statewide Communities Development Authority Community Facilities District No. 2007-01 (Orinda Wilder Project), Special Tax Refunding Bonds, Series 2015 (the "Bonds") are being issued by the California Statewide Communities Development Authority (the "Authority") pursuant to the Mello-Roos Community Facilities Act of 1982, as amended (the "Law") and the Indenture (as defined herein) to (a) refund all of the outstanding California Statewide Communities Development Authority Community Facilities District No. 2007-01 (Orinda Wilder Project), Special Tax Bonds, Series A (2007), and (b) fund the Reserve Fund, and (c) pay certain costs of issuing the Bonds.
 See "PLAN OF REFUNDING" herein.